vjardin/zephyr-picoprobe-hello/README.md

 # Zephyr Hello World for Raspberry Pi Debug Probe

-A simple Zephyr OS application that runs on the Raspberry Pi Debug Probe hardware.
+A Zephyr OS application that runs on the Raspberry Pi Debug Probe hardware.
-It prints "Bonjour" every second on the UART and blinks all five LEDs.
-Pressing the BOOTSEL button displays a message to guide firmware updates.
+It provides a Zephyr shell over USB CDC and can output "Bonjour" messages on the UART J2 connector.
+All five LEDs blink together once per second.

+## Features

+- Zephyr shell over USB CDC (/dev/ttyACM0)
+- Bonjour message output on UART1 (J2 connector), controllable via shell
+- BOOTSEL button detection with firmware update reminder
+- All five LEDs blinking

 ## Hardware

 This application targets the Raspberry Pi Debug Probe, which is based on the RP2040 microcontroller.
 The Debug Probe has different GPIO assignments than a standard Raspberry Pi Pico.

+### USB Interface

+The Debug Probe connects via USB and appears as a CDC ACM serial device:

+    /dev/ttyACM0    (Linux)

+This is used for the Zephyr shell.
+No additional hardware is required.

+### USB Devices (lsusb)

+With the Debug Probe and an FTDI adapter connected:

+    $ lsusb | grep -E "2e8a|0403"
+    Bus 001 Device 091: ID 2e8a:000a RPi-vjardin Debug Probe Shell Demo Bus 001 Device 084: ID 0403:6001 Future Technology Devices Intl FT232 Serial

+The Debug Probe (VID 2e8a) provides the shell, while the FTDI adapter (VID 0403) receives Bonjour messages from the J2 UART connector.

 ### UART Connector (J2)

-The J2 connector is a 3-pin JST (SM03B-SRSS-TB) connector:
+The J2 connector is a 3-pin JST (SM03B-SRSS-TB) connector used for Bonjour message output:

     +-------+--------+-------+
     | Pin 1 | Pin 2  | Pin 3 |